 About

 Abhishek Mukherjee is bearded, greying, and wears Birkenstocks.
-He lives with his wife, four cats and a dog in a 1940’s bungalow.
+He lives with his wife, two cats and a dog in a 1940’s bungalow.
 His watch is a twelve dollar Casio with a seven dollar nylon band.
 He is an Industrial Engineer and spends most of his time designing warehouses.
 He wishes they made an operating system that booted straight into Microsoft Excel.
 Abhishek is a habitual dabbler.
 He tried out documentary and street photography, then medium format film photography, then took a short five year break and is back at it with a camera.

 Photo Courtesy Carmen Merino